andr-ew/brds/README.md

   - I like this idea !
   - we'll want to shift things around to put the page control on the bottom left
   - actuallyyyy: even better: we can decrease the pattern control to 5 patterns (I like less of them) and then take up 3 keys, so you just hold a key to bring up that page. perfect !!

+derp I guess the sync setting for tracks should work on a pattern-by-pattern basis. maybe we should bring this setting to the main page (drop another pattern slot)

 ## implementation